nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![AddLessonSequenceDiagram](images/AddLessonSequenceDiagram.png)

-The `task` created using `lesson#createRecurringTasks` are marked as `isLesson` and will not be displayed in the task list.
+The tasks created using `lesson#createRecurringTasks` are marked as `isLesson` and will not be displayed in the task list.
 This is achieved by filtering all tasks with `task#isLesson` set to `true`.
 The following code snippet is from `Model` class and shows how the task list is filtered: